intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPHANA.md

 **ATEOT = At the end of Test.
 Or "sustained" rate.**

 Both databases will start with excellent ingestion rates and then they will "degrade" to their **sustained performance**.
 SAP HANA start with an ingestion rate above 109K records/s, but it stabilized at the end of the test with an ingestion rate of ~57K rec/s with poor query responsiveness during the entire test.
-IRIS suffered the same problem, but it was operating at ~79KK records/s ATEOT (37.61% faster) while maintaining much better query responsiveness during the entire test (3730% faster).
+InterSystems IRIS suffered the same problem, but it was operating at ~79KK records/s ATEOT (37.61% faster) while maintaining much better query responsiveness during the entire test (3730% faster).

 **The conclusion is that, on this ingestion x query stress test:**
 * InterSystems IRIS is 37.61% faster than SAP HANA at ingestion